-During the quarter, Yahoo!
-Research strengthened its collaboration with Yahoo Japan Value Insight Corporation and continued to work on increasing the number of research panels and diversifying demographics.
-In addition, the service commenced offering a new survey and analysis service for the pharmaceutical field.
-As a result, at the end of September 2008, the total number of people on research panels amounted to 1.81 million, the largest research-dedicated survey panel organization in Japan.
+During the quarter Yahoo!
+Research strengthened its collaboration with Yahoo Japan Value Insight Corporation and continued to work on increasing the number of monitors and diversifying demographics.
+As a result, at the end of June 2008, the total number of registered monitors amounted to 1.77 million, the largest organization of research monitors in Japan.